back

 • direct projection was popularized for movie/video cameras;

-works for interchangeable lens digital camera bodies with live view
+works for interchangeable lens digital camera bodies with live view;

 Finite objective common camera optical adaptations from Ichthyophthirius

-at their Intermediate Image plane (F3):
+18-26mm field diameters are typical at microscope Intermediate Image plane (F3):

-Those field diameters work for e.g.
+Those field diameters work for direct projection with e.g.

 Other photo relay lens purposes: